DevExpress/XPO/Tutorials/ASP.NET/WebApi/README.md

     ```cs
     services.AddMvc().AddXmlSerializerFormatters();
     ```
 3. Add the CORS policy to allow access from a different origin.
 You can add multiple origins.
-For each origin, enable the POST method and the "Content-Type" header.
+For each origin, enable the POST method and "Content-Type" header.
     ```cs
     services.AddCors(options =>
         options.AddPolicy("XPO", builder =>